Monte dei Paschi shareholders appoint Tononi as new chairman

-SIENA, Italy (Reuters) - Shareholders at Italy’s Monte dei Paschi di Siena (BMPS.MI) approved on Tuesday the appointment of Massimo Tononi, former head of the Milan stock exchange, as chairman of the bank.
+SIENA, Italy, Sept 15 (Reuters) - Shareholders at Italy’s Monte dei Paschi di Siena approved on Tuesday the appointment of Massimo Tononi, former head of the Milan stock exchange, as chairman of the bank.

 Tononi replaces Alessandro Profumo who left Italy’s No. 3 lender in August.